 - Enrichment and why it’s important to your flock. (scroll past goats to see the part about laying hens)

-- Learn how to clip wings to prevent your backyard chickens from flying the coop.
+- Learn how to clip wings to prevent your chickens from flying the coop.

-- Natural chicken remedies including herbs, essential oils, and other holistic options.
+- Natural chicken remedies include herbs, essential oils, and other holistic options.

 - A more science-y look at raising chickens for production with charts and graphs and other fun stuff.